The Archers: History

 A five-episode pilot series started on Whit Monday, 29 May 1950, and continued throughout that week.
 It was created by Godfrey Baseley and was broadcast to the English Midlands in the Regional Home Service, as 'a farming Dick Barton'.
 Recordings were sent to London, and the BBC decided to commission the series for a longer national run.
-In the five pilots the Archers owned Wimberton Farm, rather than Brookfield.
+In the pilot the Archers owned Wimberton Farm, rather than Brookfield.
 Baseley subsequently edited The Archers for 22 years.

-Since 1 January 1951, five 15-minute episodes (since 1998, six 12½-minute episodes) have been transmitted each week, at first on the BBC Light Programme and subsequently on the BBC Home Service (and Radio 4 from 1 October 1967).
+From 1 January 1951, five 15-minute episodes were transmitted each week, from Monday to Friday, at first on the BBC Light Programme and subsequently on the BBC Home Service (Radio 4 from 1 October 1967).
+In 1998 this changed to six 12½-minute episodes, from Sunday to Friday.
 Early afternoon repeats of the previous evening's episode began on 14 December 1964.
 The original scriptwriters were Geoffrey Webb and Edward J. Mason, who were also working on the nightly thriller series about the special agent Dick Barton.
 The popularity of his adventures partly inspired The Archers, which eventually took over Barton's evening slot.
 At first, however, the national launch placed the serial at the "terrible" time of 11.45 am, but it moved to Dick Barton's former slot of 6.45 pm from 2 April 1951.
 An omnibus edition of the week's episodes began on 5 January 1952.

 Originally produced with collaborative input from the Ministry of Agriculture and Fisheries, The Archers was conceived as a means of disseminating information to farmers and smallholders to help increase productivity in the Postwar era of rationing and food shortages.

-The Archers originally centred on the lives of three farmers; Dan Archer, farming efficiently with little cash, Walter Gabriel, farming inefficiently with little cash, and George Fairbrother, a wealthy businessman farming at a loss for tax purposes (which one could do in those days).
+The Archers originally centred on the lives of three farmers: Dan Archer, farming efficiently with little cash, Walter Gabriel, farming inefficiently with little cash, and George Fairbrother, a wealthy businessman farming at a loss for tax purposes (which one could do in those days).
 The programme was hugely successful, winning the National Radio Awards' 'Most entertaining programme of the Year' award jointly with Take It from Here in 1954, and winning the award outright in 1955, in which year the audience was reported to have peaked at 20 million.

-In the late 1950s, despite the growth of television and radio's consequent decline, the programme was still claiming 11 million listeners and was also being transmitted in Canada, Australia, and New Zealand.
-By the mid-1970s, however, the audience for the two daily broadcasts and the weekend omnibus combined was less than three million and in 1976 the BBC Radio Four Review Board twice considered whether or not to axe the programme.
+In the late 1950s, despite the growth of television and radio's consequent decline, the programme was still claiming 11 million listeners and was being transmitted in Canada, Australia and New Zealand.
+By the mid-1970s, however, the audience for the two daily broadcasts and the weekend omnibus combined was less than three million and in 1976 the BBC Radio Four Review Board twice considered axing the programme.
 The serial's woes at this time were seen to mirror the poor standing of radio drama in general, described as "a failure to fully shake off the conventions of non-realism which had prevailed in the 1940s and 1950s."